The Role of bilinguals in the Bayesian naming game: The minimal and Bayesian naming game models

 From a computational point of view, the Bayesian cognitive model can be embedded in the naming game in the following way.
 First, beside the name list $\L_i$, each agent is equipped with two additional inventories, $[+++\dots]_A$ and $[+++\dots]_B$, where the ``+'' symbols represent all the positive examples corresponding to the names A and B, respectively, recorded by each agent.
-Second, during a name learning process, hearer $j$, interacting with speaker $i$, can add the name A (B) to the list $\L_j$ after computing the probability $p=g (\xi \in \mathcal{C} | X)$ according to Eq.~\eqref{eq:generalization}, where $\xi$ represents the new unseen example delivered by the speaker $i$ along with the uttered name A (B).
-If the computed probability $p > p^*$, where $p^*$ is a given threshold probability for generalizing $\mathcal{C}$, the generalization is successful and hence the hearer is allowed to add the corresponding name to the name list $\L_j$; otherwise nothing happens, apart that the new example $\xi$ is recorded in the inventory of the hearer --- we refer to the latter event as reinforcement process.
-It is customary to assume the value $p^* = 0.5$ as a threshold for generalizing the concept $\mathcal{C}$ \cite{Tenenbaum-1999}.
+During an encounter, speaker $i$ utters a name, for example A as in Fig.~\ref{fig:rules}-(b)-(c), conveying at the same time also a positive example ``+'' to hearer $j$, who records the example in the corresponding inventory.
+Hearer $j$ computes the probability $p = g(\xi \in \mathcal{C} | X)$, where $g$ is defined in Eq.~\eqref{eq:generalization} and $\xi$ represents the new unseen example delivered by the speaker $i$ along with the uttered name.
+If the computed probability $p > p^*$, where $p^*$ is the threshold probability for generalizing $\mathcal{C}$, the generalization is successful and hence the hearer adds the corresponding name to the name list $\L_j$, see Fig.~\ref{fig:rules}-(c); otherwise nothing happens, apart that the new example $\xi$ is recorded in the inventory of the hearer --- we refer to the latter event as reinforcement process, Fig.~\ref{fig:rules}-(b).
+It is customary to assume a threshold $p^* = 0.5$~\cite{Tenenbaum-1999}.

 In this work the positive examples will be points generated at random within the axis-parallel rectangle $\left( 0, 0, 3, 1 \right)$ according to the the Bayesian strong sampling assumption \cite{Tenenbaum-1999, Marchetti-2020a, Marchetti-2020b}.
 However, this particular choice does not affect the numerical results.